balderdashy/sails-docs/Contributing-to-Sails.md

 Any pull request that is done to the Master branch will immediately be closed and asked to resubmit to the development branch.
 We apologize for this; however, we want to keep master at a build state of passing at all times, just in case someone wants to use the most up-to-date awesomeness that isn't available in the npm package.

-Now that we are all on the same page, lets get to coding some awesomeness of our own :D
+Now that we are all on the same page, lets get to coding!

 ## Fork
 Start by forking this repository: